DreamChaser Naomi Tapia

 10. What was the biggest obstacle you’ve faced so far in the process of pursuing your goals?

-The loss of my mother has been the most difficult thing I’ve endured.
-I lost her during my first semester of my graduate program.
-I used to think grieving meant I couldn’t grow, because I was stuck on memories.
-However, I have learned that grief and growth are one in the same.
+The loss of my mother has been the most difficult experience I’ve endured.
+She passed away during my first semester of graduate school, and for a long time, I believed that grieving meant I couldn’t.
+But I’ve come to learn that grief and growth are one in the same.

 “Keep betting on yourself, it’s the best thing you could ever do.”